-“Indeed the first and foremost cause of the ruin of the Athenian army was the capture of Plemmyrium [by the Syracusans]…beside the general impression o0. f dismay and discouragement placed upon the army” (7.24).
+“Indeed the first and foremost cause of the ruin of the Athenian army was the capture of Plemmyrium [by the Syracusans]…beside the general impression of dismay and discouragement placed upon the army” (7.24).

-The stress of the dual war increased strain on Athens.
-They fail to make ground in Syracuse while Demosthenes leads a failed moonlight ambush that left Athenian soldiers scattered and confused, confusing the enemy with their Dorian allies.
-Demosthenes argues they should return home, while Nicias refuses to admit of any weakness.
+The stress of the dual war increases strain on Athens.
+They fail to cover lost ground in Syracuse while Demosthenes leads a failed moonlight ambush that leaves Athenian soldiers scattered and confused.
+Demosthenes argues in favor of returning home, while Nicias refuses to admit any weakness.
 Ultimately, the Athenians are demoralized and embarrassed by the loss at Syracuse, culminating in Nicias’s surrender.
-Nicias, who Thucydides praises for his virtue, along with Demosthenes are butchered by the Syracusans, despite the will of the general who preferred to bring them to Sparta instead.
+Nicias, who Thucydides praises for his virtue along with Demosthenes are butchered by the Syracusans, despite the will of the foreign general who had preferred bringing them to Sparta instead.
 Savagery was the rule of the day.
 The defeat is called a “total” destruction as seven thousand are captured, imprisoned, and enslaved.
 Thus ends Book VII with the cataclysmic conclusion of the ill-fated Sicilian Expedition.

-Upon receiving word of Athens’s destruction in Sicily, they are shocked but decide to build up their naval power.
-Alcibiades encourages several revolts from Athens.
+Upon receiving word of Athens’s destruction in Sicily, Athenian citizens are shocked but they decide to rebuild their naval power.
+Alcibiades encourages several Spartan revolts from Athens.
 Meanwhile, Sparta signs a treaty with Persia.
 Things look grim for Athens.
-Then Alcibiades betrays Sparta.
-An oligarchy takes over Athens.
+Then Alcibiades betrays Sparta and an oligarchy overturns democracy in Athens.

 Book VIII abruptly ends in 411 BC, an unfinished work by Thucydides.
-It ends before Thucydides can tell the story of Athens ultimately being crushed by Lysander’s superior tactical skills at Aegospotami.
-The ensuing power vaccuum eventually fell to Macedon under Philip who fights against Persia to expand the Macedonian Empire under the rule of his son, Alexander the III, to take up the true victory in rulership over both Greece and Persia.
-The Pelopponesian War ultimately led to the future establishment of the Hellenic world under Alexander the Great, though it never would again achieve its former greatness in artistic and philosophic inquiry as it did in the pre-war golden age of Athens.
+It ends before Thucydides can explicate the story of Athens as it gets crushed by Lysander’s superior tactical skills at Aegospotami.
+The ensuing power vacuum eventually falls to Macedon under Philip who fights against Persia to expand the Macedonian Empire under the rule of his son, Alexander the Great.
+The Peloponnesian War ultimately leads to the future establishment of the expansive Hellenic world under Alexander the Great, though it never would again achieve its former greatness in artistic and philosophic inquiry as it did in the pre-war golden age of Athens.